qwc-services/qwc-services-core/README.md

 For more detailed CRUD permissions `data_create`, `data_read`, `data_update` and `data_delete` can be used instead of `data` (`data` and `write=False` is equivalent to `data_read`; `data` and `write=True` is equivalent to all CRUD resources combined).

-The `viewer` resource defines a [custom viewer configuration](https://github.com/qwc-services/qwc-map-viewer#custom-viewer-configurations) for the map viewer.
+The `viewer` resource defines a custom viewer configuration for the map viewer (see [Custom viewer configurations](https://github.com/qwc-services/qwc-map-viewer#custom-viewer-configurations)).

+The `viewer_task` resource defines viewer functionalities (e.g. printing or raster export) that can be restricted or permitted.
+Their `name` (e.g. `RasterExport`) corresponds to the `key` in `menuItems` and `toolbarItems` in the QWC2 `config.json`.
+Restricted viewer task items are then removed from the menu and toolbar in the map viewer.
+Viewer tasks not explicitly added as resources are kept unchanged from the `config.json`.

 ### Permissions